Tracking the TCO of Market Data

 In any TCO analysis, there will also be indirect costs.
 Poor or incomplete data will have an enormous effect and be a drag on a firm’s profitability.
 How these costs are measured is open to interpretation, but they may include: elements of reputational risk, where invalid data use reflects badly on the organisation; cost of restitution if invalid or stale data is not identified before being used in good faith by clients or downstream systems; and extraordinary staffing costs, where data re-loads and revaluation are required to correct errors.
 These indirect costs will always be hard to measure and may need to be estimated, but it is imperative that they are factored in wherever possible.
 There may even be internal political aversion to highlighting such costs, but if they are not identified and estimated, they are unlikely to be addressed and dealt with; and it is key to any business that hidden costs must be addressed.
 With cost control now as important to profitability as generating additional revenue, an essential step that firms must take.

 If you need any help with identifying and controlling the TCO of your market data, please do not hesitate to contact us.

-The Screen Group offers a range of specialised services and solutions for the professional financial information services industry since 1990.
-The labels that represent this unique suite of complementary services are Screen INFOmatch, Screen Consultants and Screen Markets.
+The Screen Group offers a range of specialised services and solutions for the professional financial services industry.

 For further information please contact: